 5 MORE reasons we build homes in Kent

 Back in February 2020, we wrote an article detailing some of the great reasons why we build our stunning new homes in Kent.
 As we are coming up on a year since that piece was published, we saw it fitting to give 5 more reasons why Kent is such an idyllic place for us to build and for you to live.
-If you have not read our previous article, we highly recommend reading it first here, as this covers five other key reasons for why we choose to build in Kent, such as transport links, the history and modernisation of Kent, and the numerous beaches along 355 miles of Kent coastline!
+If you have not read our previous article on why we build in Kent, we highly recommend reading it first, as this covers five other key reasons for why we choose to build in Kent, such as transport links, the history and modernisation of Kent, and the numerous beaches along 355 miles of Kent coastline!
 Nevertheless, here are five MORE reasons why we believe our homes are best placed in Kent.

 1. Leisure Activities